React Contact Form With Formik + Klaviyo

 Form Field Component

-component.
+The basic building block of the form is the Form Field component.
 This can be modified to handle most inputs, and in this case we need the following:

-- A text input for the
+• A text input for the name field

-field - An email input for the
+• An email input for the email field

-field - A textarea for the
+• A textarea for the message field

 import { useField } from 'formik'